david-gutierrez-mesa/liferay-zsh/README.md

 **Note:** to generate a git hub token see https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token

-### Run install function
+### Reload zsh
-Now that all the configuration is done you just need to run installation script
+Now that all the configuration is done you just need to reload zsh
 1. Reload zsh by typing 'zsh' in your terminal.
-2. Run installLiferayZSH

 Now you are ready to use liferay-zsh plugin